-Organisers of Auckland Black Lives Matter march slam Prime Minister Jacinda Ardern
+Organisers of Auckland Black Lives Matter march defend social distancing measures

-Organisers of a Black Lives Matter march in Auckland have slammed the Prime Minister for seemingly not speaking out about the death of US man George Floyd.
+Organisers of a Black Lives Matter march in Auckland have defended their social distancing measures after copping criticism for breaching level 2 rules.

+Prime Minister Jacinda says he is "horrified" at the death of US man George Floyd - who died after being pinned underneath a police officer for nine minutes - and the resulting riots in recent days.

-An estimated 4000 people turned out to the protest in downtown Auckland on Monday; marching from Aotea Square to the American Embassy in a show of solidarity after the death of Floyd - who died after being pinned underneath a police officer.
+An estimated 4000 people turned out to the protest in downtown Auckland on Monday; marching from Aotea Square to the American Embassy in a show of solidarity after Floyd's death.

 The organisers, dubbed Black Lives Matter Solidarity Auckland, thanked the legions of people who turned out to show their support that day.